hwdsl2/setup-ghost-blog/README.md

 ## Installation

-First, update your system with `apt-get update && apt-get dist-upgrade` and reboot.
+First, update your system with `apt-get update && apt-get dist-upgrade` (Ubuntu/Debian) or `yum update` (CentOS) and reboot.
 This is optional, but recommended.

 #### Select ModSecurity WAF: